 A person was considered as inscope during a round if he or she was a member of the U.S. civilian, non-institutionalized population at some time during that round.
-The round specific variables INSCOP31, INSCOP42, and INSCOP53 indicate a person's inscope status for rounds 3/1, 4/2, and 5/3.
-INSCOP97 indicates a person's inscope status for the portion of round 5/3 that covers 1997.
-The values of these three variables taken in conjunction allow one to determine inscope status over time (for example, becoming inscope in the middle of a round, as would be the case for newborns).
-The
+The round-specific variables INSCOP31, INSCOP42, and INSCOP53 indicate a person's inscope status for rounds 3/1, 4/2, and 5/3.
+INSCOP98 indicates a person's inscope status for the portion of round 5/3 that covers 1998.
+The values of these variables taken in conjunction allow one to determine inscope status over time (for example, becoming inscope in the middle of a round, as would be the case for newborns).
+The INSCOPE variable indicates whether a person was ever inscope during the calendar year 1998.

-INSCOPE variable indicates whether a person was ever inscope during the calendar year 1997.
-INSCOP31, INSCOP42, INSCOP53, and INSCOP97 will contain the following values and corresponding label (for INSCOP97, "reference period" in the description below is the portion of Round 5/3 in 1997):
+INSCOP31, INSCOP42, INSCOP53, and INSCOP98 will contain the following values and corresponding label (for INSCOP98, "reference period" in the description below is the portion of Round 5/3 in 1998):

-- 0 Incorrectly listed, or on NHIS roster but out-of-scope prior to January 1, 1997 - 1 Person is inscope for the whole reference period - Person is inscope at the start of the RU reference period, but not at the end of the RU reference period. - Person is not inscope at the start of RU reference period, but is inscope at the end of the RU reference period.
-(E.g., the person is inscope from the date the person joined the RU or the person was in the military in the previous round, but is no longer in the military in the current round.) - 4 Person is inscope during the reference period, but neither at the reference start date nor on the reference end date.
-(E.g., Person leaves an institution, goes into community, and then dies.) - Person is out-of-scope for all of the reference period during which they are in an RU member (i.e. The person is in the military.) - Person is out-of-scope for the entire reference period and is not a member of the RU during this time period and was inscope and an RU member in an earlier round. - Person is not in an RU, joined in a later round (or joined RU after December 31, 1997 for INSCOP97) - 8 RU Non-response and key persons who left an RU with no tracing info and so a new RU was not formed - 9 Person is non-key or full time in the military, not a member of an RU during this time period, and was an RU member in an earlier round
+- 0 Incorrectly listed, or on NHIS roster but out-of-scope prior to January 1, 1998 - 1 Person is inscope for the whole reference period - Person is inscope at the start of the RU reference period, but not at the end of the RU reference period - Person is not inscope at the start of RU reference period, but is inscope at the end of the RU reference period.
+(For example, the person is inscope from the date the person joined the RU or the person was in the military in the previous round, but is no longer in the military in the current round) - 4 Person is inscope during the reference period, but neither at the reference start date nor on the reference end date.
+(For example, person leaves an institution, goes into community, and then dies) - 5 Person is out-of-scope for all of the reference period during which he or she is in an RU member.
+(For example, the person is in the military) - Person is out-of-scope for the entire reference period and is not a member of the RU during this time period and was inscope and an RU member in an earlier round. - Person is not in an RU, joined in a later round (or joined the RU after December 31, 1998 for INSCOP98) - 8 RU Non-response and Key persons who left an RU with no tracing info and so a new RU was not formed - 9 Person is non-key or full time in the military, not a member of an RU during this time period, and was an RU member in an earlier round